wescale/k8s-advanced-training/Istio/installation-routing/README.md

 The `default` profile deploys only two components:

-* an `ingress gateway` to manage incoming traffic to the cluster.
+* an `istio-ingressgateway` to manage incoming traffic to the cluster.
 Similar to an ingress controller.
 * `istiod` which is the istio control plane.

 **Questions**: